k78ma/quartz/content/ML/Universal Approximation Theorem.md

 To see this, consider that every time we add a hidden unit, we add another linear region to the function.
 More regions means that each represents smaller sections of the function, which in turn means a better approximation.

 ![[Universal Approximation Theorem-1.png]]

+## Width Version
+The *width* version of this theorem states that there exists a network with one hidden layer containing a finite number of hidden units that can approximate any specified continuous function on a compact subset of $\mathbb{R}^{n}$ to arbitrary accuracy.